handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 ## Expose Metrics to Prometheus Compliant Tooling

-Next we will expose metrics of the custom Prometheus to an external tooling.
+We will expose metrics of the custom Prometheus to an external tooling.
 In this example two variants are demonstrated:

-- Variant 1: In-cluster Grafana: a custom Grafana will be installed in the same Kyma cluster to enable access to Prometheus metrics
+- Variant 1: In-cluster Grafana: a custom Grafana will be installed in the same Kyma cluster to enable the access to the Prometheus metrics.

 - Variant 2: Grafana Cloud: Grafana Cloud is a SaaS platform, integrating metrics, traces and logs with Grafana.
-This variant will help you understand how third-party monitoring tool outside of your cluster can access metrics of your custom workload in Kyma cluster.
+This variant will help you understand how third-party monitoring tools outside of your cluster can access metrics of your custom workload in the Kyma cluster.

-### Variant 1: Install and configure in-cluster Grafana
+### Variant 1: Install and Configure In-Cluster Grafana

-We will use [Grafana helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) to install Grafana in Kyma cluster.
+We will use [Grafana Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) to install Grafana in the Kyma cluster.

 ```shell
 # add Grafana helm chart repo to your local helm repo